cedadev/django-auth-service/README.md

 For detailed information about using the auth_request module, see the [Nginx documentation page](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html).

-Adding the Auth service's `/verify` endpoint to an Nginx server is relatively simple, assuming your auth service application is running on port `5000` of your `localhost`:
+Configuration for the Auth service's `/verify` endpoint might look something like this:

 ```python
 # The verify endpoint gives a 200, 401 or 403 response to a request depending on authorization